When you purchase through links on our site, we may earn a commission. Here’s how it works.

-By familiarizing your puppy with a crate early on, you’re not only creating an easy avenue for house training, you’re also allowing him to become comfortable with his future means of transportation.
-A crate is a great way to transport your pup – whether it’s a short trip to the vet or a big move across country – and by familiarizing him with a crate early on, you’ll make travel a lot easier and more comfortable for your canine companion.
+By familiarizing your puppy with a crate early on, you’re not only creating an easy avenue for house training, you’re also allowing them to become comfortable with their future means of transportation.
+A crate is a great way to transport your pup – whether it’s a short trip to the vet or a big move across country – and by familiarizing your pup with a crate early on, you’ll make travel a lot easier and more comfortable for your canine companion.

-All crates are not created equal.
+Not all crates are created equal.
 While there are several types of crates to choose from, you’ll want to make sure the one you choose is the best size and fit for your furry friend.
 The two most popular crate types are plastic and metal crates.

 Once you’ve decided that crate training is for you, and which crate suits your canine companion best, it’s time to look at the actual process of crate training your pup.
 While the length of time it takes to crate train depends on your individual animal, his or her attitude, age, and past experiences, one thing’s for sure: you always want your dog to associate the crate with something pleasant.
 And even with the best dogs, baby steps are the best way to make this happen.

-If your pup begins whining at this stage it could be a sign that you’ve moved too fast.
+If your pup begins whining at this stage, it could be a sign that you’ve moved too fast.
 Return to a length of time where he’s comfortable without whining and move forward from there.
-If he does whine, do not let him out unless he stops or he will begin to associate whining with being let out.
+If he does whine, do not let your dog out unless he stops or he will begin to associate whining with being let out.
 This is not a habit you want to start or perpetuate.

 When returning home to a crated dog, keep it low key.
-Don’t encourage his excitement by responding to him in the same way.
+Don’t encourage their excitement by responding to them in the same way.
 Come in quietly, don’t go immediately to your dog’s crate, and when you do a few minutes later, do so casually and calmly.

-Whether it’s taken you seven days, or seven weeks for your dog to achieve this level of comfort, at this point you can begin leaving him in his crate for extended periods or overnight as long as he or she shows no signs of anxiety.
+Whether it’s taken you seven days, or seven weeks for your dog to achieve this level of comfort, at this point, you can begin leaving your dog in their crate for extended periods or overnight as long as he or she shows no signs of anxiety.
 Other than keeping with the system you already have in place, a few tips for longer stays include:

-- Vary when you crate you pup.
-If you always “crate and leave,” your pup might begin to associate his kennel with being alone.
-Crating him anywhere from immediately prior to leaving to up to ten minutes before you leave will remind him that’s not always the case.
+- Vary when you crate your pup.
+If you always “crate and leave,” your pup might begin to associate their kennel with being alone.
+Crating them anywhere from immediately prior to leaving to up to ten minutes before you leave will remind your pup that’s not always the case.

-- When a dog whines in a crate, take him outside to eliminate, not to play.
-If he does not go potty, ignore his whining until he stops.
+- When a dog whines in a crate, take them outside to eliminate, not to play.
+If he does not go potty, ignore their whining until he stops.
 If not, you will be training your dog to whine just to play or get out of the crate.